sourcefuse/terraform-aws-arc-mq-broker/docs/module-usage-guide/README.md

 ### Required AWS Permissions

-Ensure that the AWS credentials used to execute Terraform have the necessary permissions to create, list and modify:
+Ensure that the AWS credentials used to execute Terraform have the necessary permissions to create an AWS Broker MQ.

--
--

 ## Module Configuration